 Tiles can also be used to harken the overall essence of something woven, for those who prefer a monochromatic look, but still want to add texture.
 For example, our Textile Glass Collection utilizes intertwined thin glass batons to evoke the sensory appeal of a piece of sheer, shimmering gossamer fabric.

-This is also an ideal way to create dimension within a single color palette, as the metallic provides the perfect surface off which to bounce and reflect light.
+Fabric patterned and textured tile is an ideal way to create dimension within a single color palette, as both the metallic tones and indentations provide the perfect surface off which to bounce and reflect light.
 Used as a backsplash, a fabric-feeling tile can add a warm, inviting glow to any design.

 Here, as seen in the Traditional Home Stately Home By the Sea Show House, lace patterns are used to add a touch of romantic glamour to a bathroom design.
 The intertwining fields of vines give the design a serene feel, but can just as easily produce bolder designs thanks to a metallic edge.
 Also, the surrounding porcelain tile has a more subtly textured, fabric appeal, which produces a supplementary warmth to this otherwise cool-toned room.